Cell Phone: (540) 383-4859

 - Civilian Peacekeeping: Preventing Violence and Making Space for Democracy

-RECENT CHAPTERS AND ARTICLES
+RECENT CHAPTERS & REPORTS

 - “Formal and Informal Governance in Afghanistan.”
 Schirch, L. and Karim Merchant in Strategic Realities in Irregular Conflict.
 Center for Naval Analysis and the National Defense University, January 2013.